Call:

 If internal links are the engine, topic clusters are the road map.

-Top SEO agencies often organize content into topic clusters or SEO silos.
+Top SEO agencies often organise content into topic clusters or SEO silos.
 This helps search engines understand that a website covers a subject in depth.

 A common structure looks like this: